icanos/hassio-plejd/README.md

-mqttBroker | URL of the MQTT Broker, eg. mqtt://localhost mqttUsername | Username of the MQTT broker mqttPassword | Password of the MQTT broker includeRoomsAsLights | Adds all rooms as lights, making it possible to turn on/off lights by room instead. *Added in v.
+mqttBroker | URL of the MQTT Broker, eg. mqtt://localhost mqttUsername | Username of the MQTT broker mqttPassword | Password of the MQTT broker includeRoomsAsLights | Adds all rooms as lights, making it possible to turn on/off lights by room instead.
+Setting this to false will ignore all rooms. *Added in v.
 5*.

 ## Changelog
 *0.1.4*: